BodneyC/sood-compiler/README.md

 #### Strings

-Strings (`string`) can either be single quoted or double quoted, and are inherently multiline, so the string:
+Strings (`string`) can either be single quoted or double-quoted, and are inherently multiline, so the string:

 ```sood
 '